Kalamullah1/Kalamullah1/README.md

 - 👋 Hi, I’m @Kalamullah1
-- 👀 I’m interested in coding
+- I’m interested in coding
-- 🌱 I’m a data science enthusiast
+- I’m a data science and machine learning enthusiast
-- 💞️ I’m looking to collaborate on web base projects
+- i'm looking for graduate school oppurtunities in computer science
+- research interest include: Machine Learning, Ethical AI, and Human computer interaction.
-- 📫 How to reach me through my email: a.bmuser1@gmail.com
+- 📫 How to reach me through my email: kalamullahmusa92gmail.com

 <!---
 Kalamullah1/Kalamullah1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.